eaglenguyen/Neurable-Android-Challenge-Eagle/README.md

 Once the focus score functionality was in place, I moved on to implementing the Bluetooth scan feature.
 This presented a significant challenge, as I had never worked with Bluetooth in an app before.
 After hours of researching YouTube tutorials and diving into Stack Overflow discussions, I successfully implemented the Bluetooth logic and was able to scan for other devices.
 This logic was a bit more complex compared to the focus score.
 In the viewmodel, the bluetooth logic has 2 functions for scanning and stop scanning, a Stateflow that handles the list of paired/scanned devices, and the mock connection UI flow when trying to pair to a device.

-With both features functional, I cleaned up the UI using Jetpack Compose and finished off the project using Clean Architecture and the MVVM design pattern.
+With both features functional, I cleaned up the UI using Jetpack Compose, Dagger/Hilt for DI, and finished off the project using Clean Architecture and the MVVM design pattern.
 I organized the app into 4-5 well-defined packages.